peetfoxx/PartyForceAdd/README.md

 however using Parties on a proxy does not support executing Party commands this way, that's why I made my own solution.

-The code might be a bit messy, as it's my first Bungee plugin, but it has been tested and it does the job and doesn't seem to cause any issues.

 # Installation: